Back

 1. Therapeutic indications

-MIG Junior is used for the short-term symptomatic treatment of:
+MIG Junior is used for short-term symptomatic treatment of:

 • mild to moderate pain

-MIG Junior is indicated for children weighing more than 10 kg (aged 1 year), adolescents and adults.
+MIG Junior is indicated for children weighing over 10 kg (1 year of age), adolescents and adults.

 4.2 Dosage and method of administration